 However, with my discovery of motorcycling, I saw an opportunity of combining this new passion with that long hankered-for trip to India.

-It didn't take too long to reach the conclusion that here was an interesting and adventurous opportunity not to be missed.
-My first foray into this new world was a three week motorcycle tour of the great western desert State of India called Rajasthan.
+I was introduced to Ferris Wheels Motorcycle Safaris; and didn't take too long to reach the conclusion that here was an interesting and adventurous opportunity not to be missed.
+One of their several tours was a three-week motorcycle tour of the great western desert State of India called Rajasthan.

 Not being particularly motorcycle savvy, a Royal Enfield to me conjured up the concept of a rifle.
 However, I was soon to learn about and come to love and hate the famed Royal Enfield Bullet.
 And, after all, what else could you possibly ride on a tour in India!